HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/vms_console_user_guide/Content/Apps/Important_Considerations_for_Windows_Phone.md

 Important Considerations for Windows Phone
 ==========================================

+> **_Note:_** Volt MX 9.2 does not support the building of Windows native applications.
+Please disregard all references to Windows in this topic.

 Install the app on Windows 8.1 or later.
 Next, launch the app and register it with Windows cloud and the Engagement services server.

 When an application is running: